edbennett/lava-hardware-software-lectures/decks/best-performance/slides.md

 with time on the horizontal axis, and nodes on the vertical axis.
-A gap is present where a two-node job is awaiting resources, and a long job is shown as pending.](./images/scheduling.svg) <!-- .element width="1200px" class="current-visible"-->
+A gap is present where a two-node job is awaiting resources, and a long job is shown as pending.](./images/scheduling.svg) <!-- .element height="700px" class="fragment current-visible"-->

 ![Diagram showing compute jobs arranged into a 2D timeline, with time on the horizontal axis, and nodes on the vertical axis.
-The gap from the previous figure is shown filled with a portion of the previously-pending job, while two shorter jobs are still pending.](./images/scheduling-2.svg) <!-- .element width="1200px" class="current-visible"-->
+The gap from the previous figure is shown filled with a portion of the previously-pending job, while two shorter jobs are still pending.](./images/scheduling-2.svg) <!-- .element height="700px" class="fragment current-visible"-->

 </div>